open-traffic-generator/otg-examples/docker-compose/b2b-3pair/README.md

-# KENG three back-to-back pairs setup with Docker Compose
+# Ixia-c three back-to-back pairs setup with Docker Compose

 ## Overview
 This lab is an extension of [Ixia-c back-to-back](README.md) traffic engine setup.
 [Community Edition](../../KENG.md) of Ixia-c supports up to 4 traffic engine ports.
 If the number of ports you need exceeds four, a commercial subscription to Ixia-c should be used.
 In this example, the testbed has 3 pairs of Ixia-c ports, and thus requires a valid license to work.